dougeby/IntuneDocs/intune/device-enrollment-program-enroll-ios.md

 ![Screenshot of choosing the configure settings with available settings for a new enrollment program profile.](./media/enrollment-program-profile-settings.png)
 	- **Department Name** - Appears when users tap **About Configuration** during activation.

-	- **Department Phone** - Appears when the user clicks the Need Help button during activation.
+	- **Department Phone** - Appears when the user clicks the **Need Help** button during activation.
     - **Setup Assistant Options** - These optional settings can be set up later in the iOS **Settings** menu.
         - **Passcode** - Prompt for passcode during activation.
-Always require a passcode unless the device is secured or has access controlled in some other manner (that is, kiosk mode that restricts the device to one app).
+Always require a passcode unless the device is secured or has access controlled in some other manner.
+For example, kiosk mode restricts the device to one app.
         - **Location Services** - If enabled, Setup Assistant prompts for the service during activation
         - **Restore** - If enabled, Setup Assistant prompts for iCloud backup during activation
         - **Apple ID** - If enabled, iOS prompts users for an Apple ID when Intune attempts to install an app without an ID.
 An Apple ID is required to download iOS App Store apps, including those apps installed by Intune.